Kofi-B-Nimo/Pokedex/README.md

 ---

 ## Step 4
-- Created a DataFrame from pokemon_dict using pd.DataFrame() and named it pokedex_df.
+- Created a DataFrame from pokemon_dict using `pd.DataFrame()` and named it `pokedex_df`.
 - Upon inspecting the DataFrame, the layout wasn’t what I expected — Pokémon IDs became columns instead of rows.
-- Used .transpose() to flip the DataFrame so that each Pokémon became a row and the data types (like name, type, height, etc.) became columns.
+- Used `.transpose()` to flip the DataFrame so that each Pokémon became a row and the data types (like name, type, height, etc.) became columns.
 - This successfully flipped the table to match the structure I envisioned.
 - Next, I created a list called dfcolumn_names to manually assign readable column headers.
-- Used pokedex_table.columns = dfcolumn_names to rename the columns to match the data under them.
+- Used `pokedex_table.columns = dfcolumn_names` to rename the columns to match the data under them.
 - The result: a well-structured, clean DataFrame with Pokémon data organized row by row and labeled clearly.

 Dataframe transpose: